bank-vaults/bank-vaults/docs/mutating-webhook/README.md

       value: "vault:secret/data/accounts/dockerhub#My username on DockerHub is: ${title .DOCKER_USERNAME}"
 ```

 In this case the a init-container will be injected to the given Pod which copies a small binary, called `vault-env` into an in-memory volume and mounts that Volume to all the containers which have an environment variable definition like that.
-It also changes the `command` of the container to run `vault-env` instead of your application directly. `vault-env` starts up, connects to Vault with (currently with the [Kubernetes Auth method](https://www.vaultproject.io/docs/auth/kubernetes.html) checks the environment variables, and that has a reference to a value stored in Vault (`vault:secret/....`) will be replaced with that value read from the Secret backend, after this `vault-env` immediately executes (with `syscall.Exec()`) your process with the given arguments, replacing itself with that process.
+It also changes the `command` of the container to run `vault-env` instead of your application directly. `vault-env` starts up, connects to Vault with (currently with the [Kubernetes Auth method](https://www.vaultproject.io/docs/auth/kubernetes.html) checks the environment variables, and that has a reference to a value stored in Vault (`vault:secret/....`) will be replaced with that value read from the Secret backend, after this `vault-env` immediately executes (with `syscall.Exec()`) your process with the given arguments, replacing itself with that process (in non-daemon mode).

 **With this solution none of your Secrets stored in Vault will ever land in Kubernetes Secrets, thus in etcd.**